rozgo/OwnedEconomies/README.md

 ## Core Architecture
 Our architecture builds upon [Substrate](https://substrate.dev/), a modular framework that enables the creation of purpose-built blockchains by composing custom or pre-built components.
 Substrate leverages strongly-typed systems for modeling the application domain.

 The private chain needs only to serve the community, thus, there is no need for gas, or network fees.
-Difference governance models can incentivize proper resource utilizations.
+Different governance models can incentivize proper resource utilizations.
 Consensus is based on [Proof of Authority](https://academy.binance.com/en/articles/proof-of-authority-explained).

 ## Asset Types
 - Fungible assets
 - Non-fungible assets
 - Proof of ownership assets (certificates, permissions, memberships)
-- Live assets - mutating assets that react to triggers and/or change over time (melt, evaporate, die, combine)
+- Live assets - mutating assets that react to triggers and/or change over time (melt, evaporate, die, combine, vest)
 - Bundle - an algebraic asset, a structured asset that’s formed by composing other assets.

 Simple tokens are insufficient for modeling the economy.